 Click here for our social media policy.

-The CA State Fair Media Credential application is now open.
+The CA State Fair Media Credential application will be open soon.

 To cover a story at Cal Expo please send an email to email@example.com